• State Regulations in Vermont

 • Get every agreement in writing.

-• Be sure you get a bill of sale, a Manufacturer's Certificate of Origin, and (if the car was bought in Canada) a New Vehicle Information Statement.
+• Be sure you get a Bill of Sale and Odometer Disclosure Statement (Form VT-005), a Manufacturer's Certificate of Origin, and (if the car was bought in Canada) a New Vehicle Information Statement.

 Buying or Selling a Car Without a Title